-The northern Californian coast is home to hippies, microchips and cable cars – in short, it’s home to the gloriously eclectic and somewhat eccentric San Francisco.
-Fly to San Francisco with Qatar Airways and our partners and you’ll discover a city that has its own unique personality and a laid-back, relaxed vibe (this is the birthplace of the 1960s hippie movement, after all).
+Fly to San Francisco with Qatar Airways and our partners and you’ll discover a city that has its own unique personality and a laid-back, relaxed atmosphere."

-San Francisco is also the home of 21st century innovation, with the thousands of high-tech businesses clustered around Silicon Valley to the south of the Bay area.
-Take a flight to San Francisco and discover a city that dances to its own beat, and welcomes visitors from all over the world.
+San Francisco is also the home of 21st century technological innovation, with thousands of high-tech businesses clustered around Silicon Valley to the south of the Bay area.
+Book a flight to San Francisco and discover a city that dances to its own beat, and welcomes visitors from all over the world.

 Other popular tourist attractions include Fisherman’s Wharf, which is home to several museums and shopping areas and is right near popular Ghiradelli Square.
 Lombard Street, commonly found in movies, is another must-see as it is often referred to as the “world’s crookedest street.”